jneem/jekyll-now/_posts/tikz/merge.md

 part, I'll show how `pijul` puts that theory into action, and in the third part I'll dig into `pijul`'s implementation.

+Before getting into some patch theory, a quick caveat: any real VCS needs to deal with a lot of tedious details (directories, binary files, file renaming, etc.).
+In order to get straight to the interesting new ideas, I'll be skipping all that.
+For the purposes of these posts, a VCS only needs to keep track of a single file, which you should think of as a list of lines.

 # Patches

 A patch is the difference between two files.
 Later in this series we'll be looking at some wild new ideas, so let's start with something familiar and comforting.
-The kind of patches we'll discuss here are essentially unchanged since the early days of Unix:
+The kind of patches we'll discuss here go back to the early days of
+Unix:

 - a patch works line-by-line (as opposed to, for example, word-by-word); and
-- a patch can delete lines and add new lines, but not modify existing lines.
+- a patch can add new lines, but not modify existing lines.

+In order to actually have a useful VCS, you need to be able to delete lines also.
+But deleting lines turns out to add some complications, so we'll deal with them later.

 For an example, let's start with a simple file: my to-do list for this morning.